jhpyle/docassemble/_docs/groups.md

 an interview that does this:

 {% include side-by-side.html demo="gather-list-friend-bad-order" %}

+The order of the questions is:

+1. What is the name of your first friend?
+2. Do you have any other friends?
+3. What is the name of your second friend?
+4. Do you have any other friends?
+5. What is Fred’s favorite animal?
+6. What is Fred’s birthdate?
+7. What is Sally’s favorite animal?
+8. What is Sally’s birthdate?

 <a name="complete_attribute"></a>If you would prefer that all of the
 questions about each individual be asked together, you can use the